kadamwhite/block-editor-hmr/README.md

 ## Block Editor Plugins

-The same logic applies if you want to register block editor plugins: export a `name` and `options` from each plugin module, then use the provided `registerPlugin` and `unregisterPlugin` methods within your plugins entrypoint file.
+The same logic applies if you want to register block editor plugins: export a `name` and `settings` from each plugin module, then use the provided `registerPlugin` and `unregisterPlugin` methods within your plugins entrypoint file.

 ```js
 /**